AVM-27/AVM-27/README.md

 <summary>🔐 Voice Authenticator with DSP + ML + Arduino</summary>
 <p>

-- Built speaker recognition system with distance-based validation
+- Built a "speak, friend, and enter" system that only listens if you're close enough.
-- Combined DSP-based feature extraction with ML classification
+- Fused classic DSP feature extraction with modern ML classification.
-- Integrated with Arduino and ultrasonic sensor for embedded use
+- All running on an embedded Arduino with an ultrasonic sensor as its gatekeeper.

 </p>
 </details>

 <details>
-<summary>📻 27 MHz AM Walkie-Talkie</summary>
+<summary>📻 27 MHz AM Walkie-Talkie (Built From Pure Grit and Solder Fumes)</h4></summary>
 <p>

-- Built analog RF system with AM modulation/demodulation from scratch
+- Assembled an analog RF system from scratch.
+Yes, I hand-wound the transformers.
-- Designed low-noise RF PCB and hand-wound transformers
+- Designed a low-noise PCB and battled with impedance matching.
-- Learned impedance matching, signal chain construction, and component-level RF design
+- Learned that real-world RF is both black magic and beautiful physics.

 </p>
 </details>